nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 Testing the sample
 ==================

-After programming the sample to your development kit, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

 1. Connect the development kit to the computer using a USB cable.
    Use the development kit's programmer USB port (J2).
    The kits are assigned a COM port (in Windows) or a ttyACM device (in Linux), visible in the Device Manager or in the :file:`/dev` directory.
 #. |connect_terminal|
 #.
-If the sample is configured to support BOTH modes (the default setting), switch the development kit into CMD mode by sending the following command:
+If the sample is configured to support both modes (the default setting), switch the development kit into CMD mode by sending the following command:

    .. parsed-literal::
       :class: highlight